The Type of Public Access Work we Undertake

 When your case has been assessed we will put together a written plan of the work that will be needed.
 This will include the formal acceptance of your instructions, the time that each stage will take, the availability of your barrister for written work, further meetings with you and attendance at court.
 Also included in this document will be a fee quotation in accordance with our Terms and Conditions of Service which you should read and agree to.

-Your barristers will work on pre-agreed fees.
+Your barristers will work on pre-agreed fees which are subject to VAT.
+An indication of the fees that may be charged and the possible reasons vor vaying these is here.
+In addition to the fees payable to your agreed barrister you will be responsible for meeting any court fees which are due.
 These are determined by the complexity of the work you wish to have undertaken and the length of time it will take.
 Our client care letter will set out clearly all of the fees you have agreed to as well as confirmation that you have read and agree to be bound by our Terms and Conditions.
+In addition to the fees payable to your barrister you will be responsible for meeting any court fees which are due.
+The Gov.UK website includes guidance with regard to their fees and it can be found here.
 The fees are payable in advance by bank transfer, cheque, cash or debit/credit card telephone payment.
 After any payment we will send you a receipt with our VAT number.

 Our barristers are busy, specialist court advocates.
 Most of their working days are spent in court or away from chambers.
 Most barristers will prefer to communicate by email rather than telephone but the means of communication between you and your barrister should be agreed early on.
 It is also easier and fairer for both you and the barrister to keep a clear record of your communications with each other.